 - The eNOugh Campaign - public education campaign aimed at increasing awareness and community engagement.

-- Primary Prevention - creating new and utilizing existing programs to prevent domestic and sexual violence in our community.
-Programs include Our VOICE’s Bar Outreach and Triple P
+- Primary Prevention - Partners in Prevention Plan creating new and utilizing existing programs to prevent domestic and sexual violence in our community.
+Programs include Our VOICE’s Bar Outreach.

 Improving services to victims and survivors to support their healing.

 - Buncombe County Family Justice Center — co-locating and integrating victim services providers to create a comprehensive, one-stop model to meet victim needs and increase safety

 - Survivors VOICES – people who have experienced domestic or sexual violence are using their voices to help raise awareness and understanding, advocate for system improvement, and support others who are experiencing violence.

 High Risk Interventions

 Identifying and intervening in higher risk domestic violence situations.

 - Danger Assessments — determining the level of danger an abused women has of being killed by her intimate partner